AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 * [AEM as a Cloud Service technical documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service.html) - If you already have a firm understanding of AEM and headless technologies, you may want to directly consult our in-depth technical docs.
 * [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/cloud-manager-introduction.html) - If you would like more details on Cloud Manager's features, you may want to directly consult our in-depth technical docs.
 * [AEM Standard Site Template](https://github.com/adobe/aem-site-template-standard) - This is the GitHub repository of the AEM Standard Site template.
+* [AEM Site Theme](https://github.com/adobe/aem-site-template-standard-theme-e2e) - This is the GitHub repository of the AEM Site Theme.
 * [npm](https://www.npmjs.com) - AEM themes used to quickly build sites are based on npm.
 * [webpack](https://webpack.js.org) - AEM themes used to quickly build sites rely on webpack.
 * [Creating and Organizing Pages](/help/sites-cloud/authoring/fundamentals/organizing-pages.md) - This guide details how to manage pages of your AEM Site if you wish to customize it further after creating it from the template.